Atlanta, Georgia Commercial Vehicle and Delivery Van Accident Attorneys

 Employee negligence is not the only way a business can be held liable for a commercial van accident.
 The company may be directly responsible for causing the accident because of improper maintenance of the van (e.g., faulty brakes or worn-out tires), insecure cargo, or the hiring and retention of unqualified/unsafe drivers.

-If the van fits the FMCSA definition of a commercial vehicle, regulations require that drivers follow mandatory rest periods and companies keep logs documenting drivers’ hours.
+If the vehicle fits the FMCSA definition of a commercial vehicle, regulations require that drivers follow mandatory rest periods and companies keep logs documenting drivers’ hours.
 Drivers must also pass medical screenings and have CDL certification.
 Violations of federal or state laws governing commercial vehicles can help prove that a company acted negligently in a civil case.

 How Auto Insurance Coverage Works in Commercial Van Accidents